dontry/dontry.github.io/content/blog/2021-07-01-ngrx-architecture.md

 }
 ```
 ## Actions
 Actions are one of the important building blocks in NgRx.
 It's like a messengers carrying information being sent from one place to another.
-It's essentially a plain object.
+An action is essentially a plain object.
 You use `ofType` operators to capture actions in NgRx.
 As such, it could be received by components, effects or reducers.

 Define a new action
 ```typescript